apache/trafficcontrol/blueprints/to-locks.md

 We do not anticipate any impact on security due to the introduction of `cdn_locks`.

 ### Upgrade Impact
-There will be one database migration, to create the `cdn_locks` table.
+There will be two database migrations, one to create the `cdn_locks` table, and the other to add the new capability.
 This does not depend on any existing data, so nothing should ideally cause this migration to fail.

 ### Operations Impact
 Operations will have to learn how to create, delete and work with CDN locks, if they wish to make use of this feature.